jmkulakowski/my-library/dynamic-images-by-ratio/README.md

 </style>
 ```
 *** **IMPORTANT NOTE** *** It's critical that the image container's display property is set to "relative" and that your image has a set width.
 The child image within the container will be absolutely positioned and the image container's height will be resized based on the child image's width.

-## Other Notes
-The class is currently only built to handle image container ratios that include a width that is higher than, or equal to, its height.
-In other words, a 4:5 ratio would not be supported, but a 5:4 ratio would be.
-Equal widths and heights are also supported (i.e. 1:1).

 ## Authors